-An Insider's Guide to Brighton
+An insider's guide to Brighton

-With the Brighton Festival running until 27 May, now is the perfect time to head to this lively seaside city for a cultural adventure.
+Summer is the perfect time to head to this lively seaside city for a cultural adventure.
 Local travel writer Jools Stone shares his favourite places to visit with a National Art Pass.

-Brighton and East Sussex are home to a thriving arts scene and wealth of fascinating museums.
+Brighton and East Sussex are home to a thriving arts scene and a wealth of fascinating museums.
 The question is where to begin?
 Well that’s easier than you might think.
 Armed with a National Art Pass, I set about ticking off a range of inspiring art venues throughout the area.

 Brighton Museum and Art Gallery

 Much like Brighton itself, the city’s museum feels contemporary, lively, and open in outlook, and it was first on my list.
-In the Wold Stories, Young Voices display, table football sits alongside Tatanua masks from New Ireland and Iranian tile designs.
+In the Wrold Stories, Young Voices display, table football sits alongside Tatanua masks from New Ireland and Iranian tile designs.
 The Performance Gallery celebrates Punch and Judy and outlandish carnival costumes, and the saltier side of the city gets an airing too.

-It's easy to follow the flow of the collections – I loved how Grayson Perry’s confessional pot leads into the Willets Popular Pottery, an eccentric display of historic crockery.
+It's easy to follow the flow of the collections – I loved how Grayson Perry’s confessional pot leads into the Willetts Popular Pottery, an eccentric display of historic crockery.
 The permanent collection includes work by artists such as Turner and Constable, alongside paintings by Vanessa Bell, Paul Nash and one of my favourites – Frank Stella’s woozily geometric 'Red Scramble'.

 The Fashion Gallery reflects on notions of identity, exploring a rich array of recent subcultures from goths and teddy boys to football casuals and ravers.
 One of the galleries I found most interesting is a recent addition, the Museum of Transology.
 This searingly candid collection includes items from the curator’s own gender reassignment surgery, personal effects grouped under the heading, ‘What Mother Nature didn’t give me’, and a suit jacket fashioned from packets of testosterone medication.